-- The Supervised Furlough Program (SF-I and SF-II) permits carefully screened and selected inmates who have served the mandatory minimum sentence as required by law to be released on furlough prior to parole eligibility and under the supervision of an Agent. - This is no longer an active SCDPPPS Program. - Release is discretionary with SCDC and is no longer used.
+- The Supervised Furlough Program (SF-I and SF-II) permits carefully screened and selected inmates who have served the mandatory minimum sentence as required by law to be released on furlough prior to parole eligibility and under the supervision of an Agent. - Release is discretionary with SCDC.